 Audit and Compliance Committee.
 The Audit and Compliance Committee selects the independent registered public accounting firm, reviews all audit reports, and monitors compliance programs.
-Ronald H. Fielding, Miles K. Davis, and M. Yaqub Mirza are the members of the Audit and Compliance Committee.
-During the fiscal year ended May 31, 2020, the Audit and Compliance Committee met once.
+Ronald H. Fielding (the Committee's Audit Committee Financial Expert), M. Yaqub Mirza, Miles K. Davis and Firas J. Al-Barzinji are the members of the Audit and Compliance Committee.
+During the fiscal year ended May 31, 2024, the Audit and Compliance Committee met once.

-Governance, Compensation, and Nominations
+Governance, Compensation, and Nominations Committee.

-Committee.
 The Governance, Compensation, and Nominations Committee oversees the Board's annual review of operations and structure, and recommends trustee compensation.
-Shareowners wishing to recommend nominees may do so by sending written information to Dr. Unus at his address as given above.
-M. Yaqub Mirza, Iqbal J. Unus, and Nicholas F. Kaiser (an Interested Trustee) are the members of the Governance, Compensation, and Nominations Committee.
-With respect to the selection of nominees for Disinterested Trustees, Mr. Kaiser acts solely in an advisory capacity and does not vote.
-During the fiscal year ended May 31, 2020, the Governance, Compensation, and Nominations Committee met once.
+Shareowners wishing to recommend nominees may do so by sending written information to Dr. Davis (Committee Chairman) at his address as given above.
+M. Yaqub Mirza, Miles K. Davis, and Nicholas F. Kaiser (an Interested Trustee) are the members of the Governance, Compensation, and Nominations Committee.
+With respect to the selection of nominees for Independent Trustees, Mr. Kaiser acts solely in an advisory capacity and does not vote.
+During the fiscal year ended May 31, 2024, the Governance, Compensation, and Nominations Committee met once.